ManifoldScholar/manifold-docs/_docs/projects/customizing/general.md

 When a project is in Draft Mode, users who have permissions to view the project may annotate, highlight, and even share texts that are part of the project.
 Links shared on Twitter will only work for those who also have permission to access the project and are logged in.
 All annotations, comments, and highlights will persist with the project's text when Draft Mode is toggled off.

 Determining when drafts are made public falls to the discretion of publishers.
-You can learn about published texts [in this section](/docs/projects/customizing/texts.html#published-texts), or for an overview check the recommendations for [publishing workflow](/docs/publishing/workflow.html).

 <a name="featured"></a>
 ### Featured